-Gilenya (fingolimod) the First Oral Pill to Treat MS - My Personal Experience (Part 1)
+Gilenya (Fingolimod) the First Oral Pill to Treat MS - My Experience

 Beginning the Process

-The Gilenya support program uses a pier level approach.
-The company itself calls you and your nurse introduces herself over the phone.
-She sets up the initial appointment for your initial assessment with the medical staff at the Concentra Center closest to your home.
+The Gilenya support program used a pier level approach.
+The company called and my nurse introduced herself and set up my initial appointment for your initial assessment with the medical staff at the Concentra Center closest to my home.